MachinisteWeb/node-atlas/README.en.md

 </html>
 ```

-*Note : We parse here the home page `/`.*
+*Note: we parse here the home page `/`.*

-and the following variations files :
+and the following variations files:

 *variations/common.json*